woocommerce/woocommerce-gateway-paypal-express-checkout/readme.txt

 PayPal Express allows you to securely sell your products and subscriptions online using In-Context Checkout to help you meet security requirements without causing your theme to suffer.
 In-Context Checkout uses a modal iFrame, hosted on PayPal's servers, that overlays the checkout form and provides a secure means for your customers to enter their account information.

-Also, with Integrated PayPal Setup, connecting to PayPal is as simple as clicking a button - no complicated API keys to cut and paste.
+Also, with Integrated PayPal Setup (Easy Setup), connecting to PayPal is as simple as clicking a button - no complicated API keys to cut and paste.

 == Installation ==